Constitutional Limits on Government: Essential Principles

 Self-Governance and Constitutional Limits

-The modern experiment of popular self-governance, which began to expand rapidly in the late 18th century in the United States, established the legitimacy of state power through the people's will rather than the interests of the nobility and gentry.
-The people, formerly subjects of the crown with few rights, became citizens with full and equal rights, regardless of class.
-And the government became the instrument for carrying out the people's will as expressed through their elected representatives.
-Mindful of the experience of tyrannical monarchy, newly self-governing societies adopted constitutional limits that defined the specific authority of the state, forbade its agents from violating basic rights, and divided government into distinct branches that would check and balance one another, preventing any single branch from amassing too much power and abusing its authority.
-Although in the United States this idea of self-government originally applied only to white males with sufficient property, and coexisted with the heinous practice of slavery — over time, the concept expanded to all persons.
+The modern experiment of popular self-governance, which began in the late 18th century in the United States, established the legitimacy of state power through the people's will rather than on a monarch or the interests of the nobility and gentry.
+The people, formerly only subjects of the crown having few rights, became citizens with full and equal rights, regardless of class.
+In turn, the government, became the instrument for carrying out the people's will as expressed through their elected representatives.
+Mindful of the experience of tyrannical monarchy, newly self-governing societies adopted constitutional limits that defined the specific authority of the state, forbade it from violating basic rights, and divided government into distinct branches that would check and balance one another so that no single branch could amass too much power.
+Although the idea of self-government in the US originally applied only to white males with sufficient property — and coexisted with the heinous practice of slavery — over time, the concept expanded to all persons.
 Today, self-governance is universally understood to mean a government that is, as Abraham Lincoln asserted, “of the people, by the people, and for the people.”

 Direct and Representative Democracy

-Some political philosophers have argued that direct democracy—in which all citizens vote directly on the laws and policies of a political community—is the ideal form of government.
-Direct democracy, however, has generally proven impractical, and there are few examples of it in history.
-Even ancient Athens, in which all major decisions were determined by a democratic assembly of all its male citizens, relied on elected officials to some extent, and it ultimately failed to maintain its independence in a hostile region.
-Town hall meetings, where basic policies of small municipalities are adopted by vote of those present, also serve as mechanisms for the election of representative officials.
+Some political philosophers have argued that direct democracy — in which all citizens vote directly on the laws and policies of a political community — is the ideal form of government.
+Direct democracy, however, has generally proved impractical and there are few examples of it in history.
+Even ancient Athens, in which all major decisions were determined by a democratic assembly of all its male citizens, relied on elected officials for the daily functioning of the city-state (see History).
+In the U.S., town hall meetings, where basic policies of small municipalities are adopted by vote of those present, also serve as mechanisms for the election of representative officials.
 Similarly, within local associations and trade unions, members elect officers and committees to carry out their decisions.
-Indeed, while some decisions may or even should be made by referendum (all citizens voting on a particular issue), few sizable groups of citizens have been able to conduct their affairs solely on the basis of direct democracy.
+Indeed, while some decisions may or even should be made by referendum (all citizens voting on a particular issue), few sizable groups of citizens have conducted their affairs on the basis of direct democracy.

 The American founders were deeply skeptical of direct popular rule.
-Representative democracy, they argued, was far superior because the buffer it created between the people and state policy allowed for reflection, reasoned debate among differing positions, and compromise between opposing interests.
-Direct democracy to them meant the potential of tyranny of the majority over the minority, or worse, mob rule, without any restraint on popular impulses or abuses of power.
+Representative democracy, they argued, was far superior because the buffer it created between the people and state policy allowed for reflection, reasoned debate, and compromise between opposing interests.
+Direct democracy to them meant the potential of tyranny of the majority over the minority or worse, mob rule without any restraint on transient popular impulses or abuses of power.
 Today, democracy is generally understood as a system of freely elected representative institutions with constitutional limits.
 In the U.S., that meant a bi-cameral legislature in which popular and territorial interests would be balanced, and divided powers among branches of government and constituent states.
-(See also "Consent of the Governed," and "Majority Rule, Minority Rights."
+(See also "Consent of the Governed," and "Majority Rule, Minority Rights.")

-This understanding applies both to the parliamentary system, in which an executive prime minister and cabinet are chosen by the majority party or coalition in the legislature, and to presidential and mixed presidential-parliamentary systems of government, in which the separately elected president holds substantial executive powers.
-The parliamentary system is the most common form among the world's electoral democracies.
-Since the executive branch is directly appointed by the legislative branch in parliamentary systems, in effect combining these powers, it has fewer constitutional checks and balances among the branches than presidential or mixed systems, the basic principle of limited government is upheld and abuse of power (including the “tyranny of the majority”) is restrained through parliamentary opposition parties as well as by tradition, the rule of law, ombudsmen, independent news media and judges, and in some cases a constitutional monarchy.
-Such monarchs are typically limited to symbolic functions, but they often retain formal power of establishing the government and thus can play a stabilizing or mediating role in times of political crisis and protect against abuse of power.
+This understanding of representative democracy applies both to the parliamentary system, in which an executive prime minister and cabinet are chosen by the majority party or coalition in the legislature, and to presidential and mixed presidential-parliamentary systems of government, in which a separately elected president holds many or all executive powers.
+The parliamentary system is the most common among the world's electoral democracies.
+Since the executive branch is directly appointed by the legislative branch in parliamentary systems, in effect combining these powers, it has fewer constitutional checks and balances among the branches than presidential or mixed systems.
+However, the basic principle of limited government is upheld and abuse of power (including the “tyranny of the majority”) is restrained through parliamentary opposition parties as well as by tradition, the rule of law, ombudsmen, independent news media, and in some cases a constitutional monarchy.
+Constitutional monarchs today are typically limited to symbolic functions, but they often retain formal power of establishing the government and thus can play a stabilizing or mediating role in times of political crisis and protect against abuse of power.

 The Rule of Law, Not Men

-Constitutional limits are based on the idea that the power of the law—the rules laid down by the people's representatives—is superior to the power of any individual or group.
-In his influential pamphlet Common Sense, Thomas Paine noted that in absolute monarchies, the king is the law, while in free self-governing communities, the law is king.
-The separation of powers by means of a constitution adopted by the consent of the governed (see Section 1), ensures that no individual is able to dominate the government and create his or her own law.
-The constitution and the laws that grow out of it are a framework that cannot be broken and applies to all citizens.
+Constitutional limits are based on the idea that the power of the law — rules adopted by the people's representatives — is superior to the power of any individual or group.
+In his influential pamphlet Common Sense, the U.S. revolutionary Thomas Paine noted that in absolute monarchies, the king is the law, while in free, self-governing communities, “the law is king.”
+The separation of powers established by means of a constitution adopted by the consent of the governed (see Section 1), ensures that no individual is able to dominate the government and create his or her own law.
+The constitution and the laws that grow out of it are a framework that cannot be broken and theoretically apply to all citizens.